 FAQ

-See the questions above for the most common leak scenarios: floor leaks, inside-the-fridge pooling, clearing a defrost drain, whether a leak is an emergency, and repair cost.
+See the questions above for the most common leak scenarios: floor leaks, inside-the-fridge pooling, defrost drain diagnosis, whether a leak is an emergency, and what affects repair cost.